Superfund Analytical Services / Contract Laboratory Program (CLP)

 EPA Regional Personnel

 The United States is divided geographically into ten EPA Regions.
 These Regions play an important role in CLP activities as the primary users of the CLP and as a key part of analytical program management.
-Two important participants within the Regional personnel structure are the CLP Project Officer (CLP PO) and the Regional Sample Control Center Coordinator (RSCC).
-The CLP PO monitors contract laboratories within the Region, responds to and identifies problems in laboratory operations, and participates in on-site laboratory programs.
+Two important participants within the Regional personnel structure are the CLP Contracting Officer Representative (COR) and the Regional Sample Control Coordinator (RSCC).
+The CLP CLP COR monitors contract laboratories within the Region, responds to and identifies problems in laboratory operations, and participates in on-site laboratory programs.
 The RSCC serves as the central point of contact for sample scheduling questions and problems.
 The RSCC also coordinates the selection of contract vehicles for Regional sample activities to correspond with the monthly projected demand for analytical services.